 DFAT Cambodia may conduct an Assessment of National Systems (ANS) during the term of this investment, in which case risks associated with funds management will be updated.

-In addition to consideration in activity designs of fiduciary risks associated with particular Activities and partners, DFAT may require the Managing Contractor to conduct a fiduciary risk assessment (FRA) of any RGC agency that the Program works with and for which no current FRA exists; DFAT may also require the Managing Contractor to conduct FRAs for private sector organisations or NGOs.
+DFAT may require the Managing Contractor to conduct fiduciary risk assessments (FRA) of any RGC agency; DFAT may also require FRAs of private sector organisations or NGOs.